We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

-This page is designed to be a focal point for engineers seeking information about engineer licences for Part-21 light aircraft.
+This page is designed to be a focal point for engineers seeking information about engineer licences for Part-21 general aviation aircraft.
 This includes piston engine aircraft, ELA1 and ELA 2 aircraft, sailplanes and balloons.

 It is designed to provide guidance to interpret regulatory requirements and should be read alongside the other Part 66 licence pages.

-Part‑66 has provision for licence categories relevant to light and general aviation.
+Part‑66 has provision for licence categories relevant to non-complex and general aviation.

-This section explains the Part‑66 licence categories that are commonly used in light aircraft and general aviation maintenance.
+This section explains the Part‑66 licence categories that are commonly used in general aviation maintenance.

 Each category is described separately to help applicants and organisations understand the scope of privileges and the typical maintenance environment in which the licence is used.